acn-sbuad/learning-actions/README.md

 Find the correct action to insert from [Github Marketplace for Actions](https://github.com/marketplace?type=actions).

->:balloon: Hint: The action is published by `actions` and we are working on adding a `Label` to a pull request.
+>🎈 Hint: The action is published by `actions` and we are working on adding a `Label` to a pull request.

+### Step 4 - Commit and push your workflow to the repository

-### Step 4 - Create a PR to test the new workflow
+### Step 5 - Create a PR to test the new workflow

 In GitHub, navigate to `SampleFunctionApp.Test\FunctionsTest.cs`.